fmap/flp.mobi/README.md

-of `\LaTeX` equations, [Ruby](https://www.ruby-lang.org/en/) and [nokogiri](http://nokogiri.org/) to reference those translations within the downloaded HTML, [pandoc](http://johnmacfarlane.net/pandoc/) to write the result HTML to a self-contained EPUB, and finally one of [Calibre](http://calibre-ebook.com/)'s command-line tools to convert that to MOBI..
+of `\LaTeX` equations, [Ruby](https://www.ruby-lang.org/en/) and [nokogiri](http://nokogiri.org/) to reference those translations within the downloaded HTML, [pandoc](http://johnmacfarlane.net/pandoc/) to write the result to a self-contained EPUB, and finally one of [Calibre](http://calibre-ebook.com/)'s command-line tools to convert that to MOBI..